Unique Ways to Organize Your Wedding Guest List

 Consider activity stations at the reception.

 It sounds a little strange to "organize your wedding guests" on the day of, but it's a total comfort thing!
-You will have wedding guests who might be unable to dance or are a little shy.
+You will have wedding guests who might be unable to dance or are more introverted.
 Nothing says "We are really glad you're here" like having alternative activities at the wedding reception.
 Whether it's a table at the door with word puzzle packs (grandparents love these!) or a caricature artist station or a build-your-own taco bar, giving people things to do is a wonderful way to make everyone feel welcomed and in the celebratory spirit.
+And if you've invited children to your wedding, we have lots of wedding kids table ideas, too!